Our mission is to find out how to scale Digital Badges across Europe – especially for those distant to the labour market.

 Phase 3: Starter Toolkit

-Finally, we will provide a starter toolkit to employ digital badges and credentials, aimed at institutions, companies, NGOs etc. This is due late 2022.
+Finally, we will provide a starter toolkit to employ digital badges and credentials, aimed at institutions, companies, NGOs etc. on the one side, and employers on the other side.
+This is due late 2022.